utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 If the team member sending the invitation isn't a Developer inviting another Developer on a Free, Basic, or Professional plan or a Team Admin on any plan, their request to add external users to your Postman team will be shared with you for approval.
 You can review these requests in your [team dashboard](https://go.postman.co/settings/team/members) and choose to approve or dismiss them.
 If you approve the request, Postman sends an invitation to the individual.

-You can also allow Postman users from your company to request to join your team by enabling [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/#enabling-team-discovery).
+You can also let Postman users from your company request to join your team by enabling [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/#enabling-team-discovery).

 > [Postman Enterprise](https://www.postman.com/pricing) teams can enable [SCIM provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/), which enables you to create, update, and deactivate user accounts at scale through your identity provider.